jelix/jelix/UPGRADE-TO-2.0.md

 Migration
 ==========

-Here are instructions to migrate your Jelix application from Jelix 1.6 to the dev-master version
+Here are instructions to migrate your Jelix application from Jelix 1.6 to the dev-master version.

+## Composerify your application

 WARNING: this is experimental!!